-Contact details on the coordinating and/or principal investigators, co-investigators and other site personnel for each country and site participating in the study are listed in a stand-alone document (see Annex 1) which is available upon request.
+Contact details on the coordinating and/or principal investigators, co-investigators and other site personnel for each country and site participating in the study are listed in a stand-alone document (see Annex 1: List of stand-alone documents) which is available upon request.

 A Steering Committee of external experts will be asked to provide support for the development of the study protocol and CRF.
 The committee will also provide expertise and guidance regarding the study conduct, and the analysis, interpretation and publication of results.
-Information on the Steering Committee Members and the respective Charter are kept as stand-alone documents (see Annex 1) which are available upon request.
+Information on the Steering Committee Members and the respective Charter are kept as stand-alone documents (see Annex 1: List of stand-alone documents) which are available upon request.

 In addition to the local investigator-based assessment, radiological tumor assessments by a Blinded Independent Review Committee (BIRC) will be also described.
 Where available, copies of scans from radiological tumor assessments, typically in Digital Imaging and Communications in Medicine (DICOM) format, will be transmitted to and archived at a central imaging core laboratory for independent assessment.
-A BIRC will be instituted in order to describe the tumor response (per RECIST 1.1 or RANO as applicable) by independent review; an Imaging Review Charter (IRC) will describe the design and details of the independent review process(see Annex 1).
+A BIRC will be instituted in order to describe the tumor response (per RECIST 1.1 or RANO as applicable) by independent review; an Imaging Review Charter (IRC) will describe the design and details of the independent review process(see Annex 1: List of stand-alone documents).